nosas/blog/keras_tuner_tensorboard/article.md

 ---
 ## Project description

-The ToonVision project is a multiclass classification model for classifying [Cogs](https://toontownrewritten.fandom.com/wiki/Cogs) in ToonTown Online.
+The ToonVision project is a single-label, multiclass classification model for classifying [Cogs](https://toontownrewritten.fandom.com/wiki/Cogs) in ToonTown Online.
 There are four unique Cog types - also called [corporate ladders](https://toontownrewritten.fandom.com/wiki/Corporate_ladder) or suits.
-Our goal is to train a model that can classify Cogs into the four unique suits, as seen in the image below.
+Our goal is to train a model that can classify Cogs into one of the four unique suits, as seen in the image below.

 <figure class="center">
     <img src="img/unique_cogs.png" style="width:100%;"/>